Carreau/phd-dissertation/parts/part2.rst

 ..
 2

-Optical  trap are build on an inverted microscope (Olympus, IX71) equiped with a fluorescence (200W mercury lamp, Osram, Munich, Germany) sample is observed through a 60X water immersion objective of numerical aperture 1.2, from Olympus, that also serve at entry point for the laser of the optical tweezer.
-Optical tweezer is done with an infrared fiber laser (:math:`\lambda=1064nm`, YLP-1-1064, IPG, Germany).
-X, Y positioning and stiffness of the trapping force are controlled by 2 Accousto Optic Deflectors (AODs, AA-Optoelectronics, France) Conjugated with the back focal plane of the objective by IR lenses telescope (Thorlabs).
+The optical trap is build on an inverted microscope (Olympus, IX71) equiped with a fluorescence (200W mercury lamp, Osram, Munich, Germany).
+The sample is observed through a Olympus 60X water immersion objective with numerical aperture NA=1.2,.from Olympus, that also serves at entry point for the laser of the optical tweezer.
+The light source is an infrared fiber laser (:math:`\lambda=1064nm`, YLP-1-1064, IPG, Germany).
+X, Y positioning and stiffness of the trapping force are controlled by 2 Acousto Optic Deflectors (AODs, AA-Optoelectronics, France) that are placed  in the conjugated plane of the back focal plane of the objective.
-Multiple traps can be achieved by switching the position of the laser between multiple positions within an amount of time in the order of 5 µs, and resting on each position 20+ µs.
+Multiple traps can be achieved by switching the laser between multiple positions within a switching time in the order of 5 µs, and resting on each position 20µs or more.

-The phenomenon of ghost trap can be avoid by automatically aligning the trap on one of the AOD axis or decreasing the laser power to zero during each transition but doubling the required transition between position time.
+..
+The phenomenon of ghost trap can be avoid by automatically aligning the trap on
+.. one of the AOD axis or decreasing the laser power to zero during each
+.. transition but doubling the required transition between position time.

-Refracted light by the trapped sample are collected by a 40X (N.A:0.9, Olympus) water immersion objective and focused on a quadrant photodiode (QPD) conjugated with the back focal plane of the light collection objective.
-Signal from the QPD (:math:`\Delta X, \Delta Y` and :math:`\Sigma`) are sampled at 500kHz, by a Digital To Analogic Aquisition card (NI PCIe-6363, National Instruments, Austin, Texas), controlled using a custom Labview software (National Instruments) coupled with Matlab (Mathworks, Natick, MA).
-Raw signal is reduced by binning of 10 to mean and standard deviation for further processing.
+Light refracted by the trapped sample is collected by a 40X (N.A:0.9, Olympus) water immersion objective and imaged on a quadrant photodiode (QPD) conjugated with the back focal plane of the light collection objective.
+Signals from the QPD (:math:`\Delta X, \Delta Y` and :math:`\Sigma`) are sampled at 500kHz, by a Digital To Analogic Aquisition card (NI PCIe-6363, National Instruments, Austin, Texas), controlled using a custom Labview software (National Instruments) coupled with Matlab (Mathworks, Natick, MA).
+Raw signals are preprocessed by binning all voltage measured during the time the laser rest at one position.
+Finally to mean and standard deviation is stored for further processing.

 The trap stiffness is inferred from bead radius, laser power, number of present traps and control experiment data.
-In control experiment the trap stiffness is calibrated using the power spectral density of trap beads, and was determined to be as high as 34 pN/µm at full laser power (119mW) for a single trap.
+In control experiment the trap stiffness is calibrated using the power spectral density of trap beads, and was determined to be as high as 80 pN/µm at full laser power (119mW) for a single trap.

-Coarse positioning of the sample is done through a pair if micrometer precision screw capable of translating the microscope stage in X and Y.  Finer positioning in X,Y and Z direction are done with the help of 3D piezzo with an accessible range of 80 µm in each direction and a sub-micrometer accuracy.
+Coarse positioning of the sample is done through a pair of micrometer precision screws capable of translating the microscope stage in X and Y.  Finer positioning in X,Y and Z direction are done with the help of 3D piezzo with an accessible range of 80 µm in each direction and a sub-micrometer accuracy.